 At this time, you can't enable parallel grading for group work.
 You also can't add questions to an assessment with parallel grading.

-Grading and feedback from more than one grader promote reliability, improve consistency, and remove bias.
+Grading and feedback from more than one grader promotes reliability, improves consistency, and removes bias.
 Reconcilers have more than one critique of the same sample of work as they determine each student's final assessment grade.

 Fairness and impartiality in grading are often an institutional requirement or a concern.
 Parallel grading helps control bias among graders as much as possible.